virtbad/menu-api/docs/hosting.md

 !
 Set your port the api should run on.
 If directly exposed, this should be something like port 80. server.port=[your-port]

 !
+Ip from which new menus can be uploaded.
+This is used to limit the access to the upload endpoint. menu.upload.ip=127.0.0.1

+!
 Microsoft OAuth Config
 !
 Provide the tenant id of your organisation